glossary of art and framing

 Closed Corner Frame

-Frame that are assembled prior to being finished so the corners are seamless.
+A frame that is assembled prior to being finished so the corners are seamless.

 A composite substance that ornamental patterns are molded into to decorate frames.